 BASS FUNERAL HOME, GORDONSVILLE CHAPEL, DIRECTORS.

-Visitation will begin on Saturday from 3:00 PM until 7:00 PM and on Sunday from 11:00 AM until 1:00 PM.
+Visitation will begin on Saturday afternoon from 3:00 PM until 8:00 PM and on Sunday from 10:00 AM until service time at 1:00 PM.